🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Pretty much every single person (a full 97%) who lands on one of your pages, will leave without buying the first time.

 Retargeting sends them off with a party favor (tracking pixel) that attempts to win their trust over time.
-This effort is worth it because friends buy more than strangers do.
+This effort is worth it because friends are more likely to buy than strangers.

 The stats all point out how well retargeting works.
 It's a lot harder, though, to actually make it work.